Mosquito Lifespan, Life Cycle & What It Means for Mosquito Control

 Image Credit: Wikimedia Commons by Chiswick Chap | Content License

-1. Egg Stage: The life of a mosquito starts from an egg.
-The female mosquito lays eggs in or near water, typically around 300 eggs, either individually or in clusters.
-The location of water body and its type, whether its a pond, or water tank, or a seepage/ leakage, puddles, marsh, etc. decides the survival of these eggs.
+The life of a mosquito starts from an egg.
+The female mosquito lays eggs in or near water, typically around 300 eggs, either in batches called rafts, sometimes individually depending on species.
+The location of water body and its type, whether its a pond, or water tank, or a seepage/leakage, puddles, marsh, etc. decides the survival of these eggs.

 The life span of an adult mosquito depends on many factors – species, sex (male or female), temperature, humidity, access to food, etc. which has been distinguished in detail below: